-The NorthSTAR program(formerly ISAMR) promotes cross-cultural scientific exploration to understand the impact of climate change on wildlife.
+The NorthSTAR program promotes cross-cultural scientific exploration to understand the impact of climate change on wildlife.
 Youth from around Manitoba join the Churchill Junior Canadian rangers to conduct field research on polar bears in the Churchill area.
-The students work with Dr. Jane Waterman to learn how to non-invasively identify polar bears using their whisker print images and other morphological characteristics.
+The students work to learn how to non-invasively identify polar bears using their whisker print images and other morphological characteristics.
 They also learn to calculate and compare the body condition and body size of the bears from the photos by using a camera calibration.

-The year begins with the Science Literacy workshops in September at the Assiniboine Park Zoo where the student-leaders teach other high school students the Whiskerprinting techniques.
+The program begins with the Science Literacy workshops in September at the Assiniboine Park Zoo where the student-leaders teach other high school students the Whiskerprinting techniques.
 Here is an article to learn more about these workshops:

 Winnipeg students learn polar bear research techniques at zoo school,